redhat-na-ssa/hobbyist-guide-to-rhoai/docs/00-prerequisite.md

 ```

 > [!NOTE]
 > This will automatically setup the [web terminal](/docs/info-install-web-terminal.md).
 > You will have to manually 'Refresh' the console page to be able to invoke the web terminal.
+> For running the remaining steps you can:
+>
+> - Use the `bash` terminal on your local machine
-> Refer below to see how to launch the web terminal
+> - Invoke web terminal (Refer below image)

 ![](/assets/00-web-terminal.gif)